acnolan2/Open_data_mashup/Documentation/Data_Documentation_PRDataset.md

 ######Description of Cleaning Needs

-- Once the data is webscraped, post-processing is required for the columns.
-In the web scraping script, all commas are replaced with pipes (|) and need to be re-replaced using another Python script, titled "__Addinlater__."
+Once the data is webscraped, no post-processing is required for the columns though it would be helpful to have some.
+Since this is an intermediary dataset, however, this is not required.

 ######Programs Required

 - Python
-- Open Refine (?)

 ######Time to Process File

-- 30-45 minutes
+- 5 minutes

 ###Authorship, Attribution, or Provenance

 - This data was extracted from the press office of the Mayor's Office in the City of Chicago.
-The press releases were extracted from this website https://www.cityofchicago.org/city/en/depts/mayor/press_room/press_releases.html on October 28, 2018 (?).
+The press releases were extracted from this website https://www.cityofchicago.org/city/en/depts/mayor/press_room/press_releases.html on October 28, 2018.
 This dataset was compilied by Aileen Nolan.

 ###Semantic Contents